The Linera Manual

 Views resemble the persistent objects of an ORM framework, except that they are stored as a set of key-value pairs (instead of a SQL row).

-In this case, the placeholder Application
+In this case, the struct in src/state.rs

-should be
+should be replaced by

 /// The application state.